MarcelAndreSchneider/STA426/README.md

 ![the R Logo][R Logo].

-Similarly, one can also refer to images that are stored in the repository itself, e.g. the [the Github logo][The Github Logo] or can alternatively have it shown directly in the text.
+Similarly, one can also refer to images that are stored in the repository itself, e.g. the [the Github logo](../master/Pics%20Homework/GitHub-brave-hed-796x418.jpg) or can alternatively have it shown directly in the text.
 This is pretty badass, isn't it?